changzhiai/IANN/docs/source/foundation_models.rst

 Foundation Models
 =================

-Foundation models in future
+Foundation models available
 ---------------------------

-Currently, we provide the 'painn' foundation model, which is trained on the OpenCatalysis dataset.
+Currently, we provide the ``painn`` foundation model, which is trained on the OpenCatalysis dataset.
 This model is intended to accelerate downstream tasks such as property prediction or molecular dynamics by leveraging knowledge learned from large-scale datasets.

-For example, you can use the following code to load the 'painn' foundation model:
+For example, you can use the following code to load the foundation model:

 .. code-block:: python